 What to Expect From Your Concord Car Accident Attorney

 If they believe you have a claim, they will explain your options.
-They will also let you know how much they think your case is worth.
+They will also let you know how much they think your case might be worth.
 You should never feel pressured to accept an offer from an insurance company without first consulting with an attorney.

 How Long Does it Take to Settle a Minor Car Accident Claim in Concord, North Carolina?

 The amount of time it takes to settle a minor car accident claim in Concord, North Carolina, will depend on the facts of your case.
-If you and the other driver agree on who was at fault, the insurance company may be able to process your claim quickly.
-However, if there is disagreement about who was at fault or if you are filing a lawsuit, it may take longer to resolve your case.
+If you and the other driver agree on who was at fault, the insurance company may be able to process your claim more quickly.
+However, if there is disagreement about who was at fault or if you end up having to file a lawsuit, it may take longer to resolve your case.

 What Not to Do After a Minor Car Accident in Concord, North Carolina